 How To Grow Your Maintenance Service Profit

 As more renters pile into the US rental market every day (2654 per day), a corresponding slower increase (544 per day) in new landlords is happening.
-For you, it means more properties and more clients needing maintenance services.
+For you, it means more properties and more clients needing maintenance services and for property managers who have mastered their software.

 The growth of renters and new apartment and house construction starts across the US (or the UK and Australia) creates profit growth opportunities for property maintenance companies.
 And we should add, the HOA management market is growing fast too.